ufz/ogs/web/content/docs/benchmarks/reactive-transport/wetland/Wetland.md

 The experimental system consists of a basin of 4.7 m in length, 1.2 m in width and 0.9 m in depth (Figure 1) filled with gravel and saturated with water.
 The domestic wastewater enters the system at a constant flow rate on the left side and leaves it via an overflow at the right side.

-The coupling of OGS-6 and IPhreeqc used in the simulation requires to include the transport of H^+^--ions to adjust the compulsory charge balance computated by Phreeqc.
+The coupling of OGS-6 and IPhreeqc used in the simulation requires to include the transport of H$^+$--ions to adjust the compulsory charge balance computated by Phreeqc.
 The results obtained by OGS-6--IPhreeqc will be compared to the ones of OGS-5--IPhreeqc.

 ## Problem Description